Calabonga/Calabonga.Commandex.Shell.Develop.Template/README.md

 ## Description

-This is a Developer version of the Command Executer (`Calabonga.Commandex`).
+This is a nuget-package [Calabonga.Commandex.Shell.Develop.Template](https://www.nuget.org/packages/Calabonga.Commandex.Shell.Develop.Template) (tools) that install to your Visual Studio a new type of the project.
+New type project can create a Developer version of the Command Executer (`Calabonga.Commandex`).
 Witch is created to runs commands of any type for any purposes.
 For example, to execute a stored procedure or just to copy some files to some destination.
 And so on...

 ## What is Calabonga.Commandex